loreanvictor/tmplr/README.md

   - run: .templates/util/some-recipe.yml
     with:
-      - name                   # will directly pass `name`
+      name: name             # will pass `name` variable
-      - remote_url:
+      remote_url:
         from: git.remote_url # this will be executed lazily
         fallback:
           prompt: What is the remote URL?
     read:
-      - lockfile               # will read `lockfile` variable of the inner recipe into `lockfile` variable of outer recipe
+      lockfile: lockfile     # will read `lockfile` variable of the inner recipe into `lockfile` variable of outer recipe
-      - some_success: success  # will read `success` variable of the inner recipe into `some_success` variable of outer recipe
+      some_success: success  # will read `success` variable of the inner recipe into `some_success` variable of outer recipe
 ```

 <br/>